milo2012/Social-Engineering-Toys/README.md

 Sending email to: test01@example.com
 ```

-Below are two examples of namelist.txt
+Below are two sample formats of namelist.txt
 **Below is sample 1**
 The fields are separated by ","
 The first field is: recipient's name